 Requirements & Application Process

 Students must take both semesters to receive course credit.
 Four credits will be earned in the fall: two graded academic credits for the weekly seminar and two ungraded clinical credits for the field component.
 Students will receive three credits in the spring: one graded credit for the bi-weekly seminar and two ungraded credits for fieldwork.
 Grades for the seminar will be based upon class participation, class presentations, and the quality and timeliness of written assignments.
 Evidence, Criminal Procedure and/or Federal Courts are recommended pre-requisites or concurrent courses.

 Please send an email to [email protected] answering the following questions:

 - Why you are interested in taking this course?

 - What prior work experience, law school activities, and/or other experience have you had that are relevant to this externship?

 - What challenges do you anticipate in taking this course and working on these cases?

-Limit your response to no more than one single-space page and include a copy of your resume and a writing sample of 5-10 pages.
+Limit your response to no more than one single-space page and include a copy of your resume.
 In addition, please indicate whether you have taken or will concurrently take: criminal procedure, federal courts, evidence or any other course that may be relevant to this externship.
-Applications are due by Monday, April 7, 2014.
+Applications are due by Monday, April 13th, 2015.